 • [Click Here] FireSafe Marin has a website with lots of great resources.
 This is the page focused on creating a fire-smart yard

-• [Click Here] Plant lists can be misleading, giving the homeowner or landscape designer the impression that fire-safe landscaping is just about choosing the right species and avoiding the wrong ones.
+• [Click Here] Plant lists can be misleading, giving the homeowner or landscape designer the impression that fire-safe landscaping is only about choosing the right species and avoiding the wrong ones.
 The reality is that landscape maintenance is essential and any plants can burn under the right conditions.
-A well maintained, irrigated ‘flammable’ plant can represent a lower ignition risk than a neglected ‘firesafe’ plant.
-Because any plant species can burn, we focus instead on the underlying principles behind designing a fire-safe home and landscape, and on maintaining structures and plants properly.
+A well maintained, and irrigated ‘flammable’ plant can pose a lower ignition risk than a neglected ‘fire safe’ plant.
+Because any plant species can burn, we focus instead on the underlying principles behind designing a FireSafe home and landscape.

 • {Click Here]